 These 6 Historic Villages In North Carolina Will Transport You Into A Different Time

 Out of the more than 90,000 listings of historic structures, buildings, objects, sites, and districts in the National Register across the U.S., North Carolina owns approximately 2,900, lately coming in at an average of 35 new nominations per year.
-Out of those 2,900 listings, about 540 are historic districts holding the treasures of hundreds of contributing commercial and industrial districts, residential neighborhoods, prehistoric and historic archaeological districts, rural farming districts, and mill villages.
-And out of the state’s properties listed in the National Register, only about 15 percent are publicly owned.
+Out of the state’s properties listed in the National Register, only about 15 percent are publicly owned.
 Below are a few historic villages you are free to investigate and roam in The Tar Heel State, holding interesting secrets to the past.